techsavvy-patil/Online-Notice-Board-Application-/README.md

 # Online-Notice-Board-Application-
-Online Notice Board

-An Online Notice Board application designed to streamline the creation, management, and dissemination of notices within organizations such as schools, colleges, or offices.
-This web-based platform provides a centralized system where administrators can post announcements, and users can access them in real-time. <h1>Online Notice Board</h1>
 <p>An Online Notice Board application designed to streamline the creation, management, and dissemination of notices within organizations such as schools, colleges, or offices.
 This web-based platform provides a centralized system where administrators can post announcements, and users can access them in real-time.</p>
  <h2>Table of Contents</h2>
         <ul>
             <li>Features</a></li>